 MGI understands what the term MATOC stands for, which probably puts us in the top 20% of surety agencies right from the start.
 While the previous statement injects some levity, it does have some truth to it.

 Whether it be Scott and/or Jack Beecher making presentations or Mahorsky Group sponsoring an event at one of the roughly 15 national & local conferences attended annually, MGI supports federal construction and legitimately cares about the prosperity of the SB and set-aside community.

 We’ve built some fantastic relationships within the USACE, NAVFAC, GSA, etc…, and with specific military facilities.
-Brick is focused on using those relationships to help our contractors secure low competition, high profit projects.
+Brick is focused on using those relationships to help our contractors secure lower competition, higher profit projects.
 Click here for more information on Brick Procurement.

 We understand the federal market and the necessity for contractors to put numerous proposals “on the street”.
 We also understand the critical ability to secure the most ideal contract vehicles – sole source, SATOC, MATOC, MACC, etc… Managing the flexibility inside a surety program to maximize success inside these opportunities demands experience & familiarity – MGI has it.

 While large contractors are integral to the success of the SB program, we mandate fairness & control.
 In our minds, 3 items must be present for the SB – grow the balance sheet, develop relationships, & learn.